 Mon, Wed-Fri 10.00 to 5.00, closed Tues, Sat-Sun 12.00 to 5.00.

-March 17 to June 25 John Nixon: EPW presenting a recent selection from John Nixon’s experimental painting workshop, the artistís ongoing interrogation of the essence of painting.
+To June 25 John Nixon: EPW presenting a recent selection from John Nixon’s Experimental Painting wWorkshop, the artist’s ongoing interrogation of the essence of painting.

 35 Templeton Street, Castlemaine 3450.